Install the stable version of XProfpip install -U xprof

 %tensorboard --logdir=xprof/demo

-Once tensorboard loads the profile data, use the tools drop down to explore various tools.
-Please see the per-tool documentation pages for an explanation of what you're seeing.
+Once tensorboard loads the profile data, use the Tools dropdown to select the tool you want to explore.
+Please see the tool-specific documentation pages for explanations of each tool's outputs.